onlaj/Piano-LED-Visualizer/Docs/external_devices.md

 The next configuration is specific to tablets or phones with the Android system.
 After selecting the 'MIDI' option, Android will act as a MIDI device, enabling the transmission of MIDI messages without the need for Sevilla's USB-USB.

+## Visualizer port setup

+After the hardware/network connection is in place:

+1. Open **Ports Settings** in the Visualizer.
+2. Set **Piano Port** to your digital piano.
+3. Set **Computer Port** to the RTP / USB-USB / Bluetooth / Android MIDI peer.
+4. Choose **MIDI Mode**:
+   - **Light show** - piano keys light the LEDs; computer traffic is ignored.
+   - **Learning** - transparent piano ↔ computer link in software.
+Guide lights (channels 11/12 or velocity 1) drive the LEDs; notes pass both ways.
+Control changes from the computer can be blocked (enabled by default).

+You can also toggle MIDI Mode from the web sidebar button or with hardware **KEY3**.

+No Connect/Disconnect ports step is required.
+The Visualizer reconnects the piano/computer ports automatically when a device is plugged back in.